ML4BM-Lab/DeepRBP/README.md

 - **`--patience`** (`type: int`, `default: 30`):
 This argument determines how many epochs to wait after the last improvement before stopping the training process early.
 If no improvement is observed for the specified number of epochs, training will be halted to prevent overfitting.

+- **`--save_top_k`** (`type: int`, `default: 1`):
+This argument controls how many of the best models, according to the MSE validation, will be saved.
+If save_top_k is set to 0, no models will be saved.
+If it is set to -1, all models will be saved.
+Adjust this parameter based on your needs for model retention and evaluation.

 ### Option 2: Submit a Job in a HPC
 If the number of training datasets or the total number of samples is high, we recommend submitting the job using the provided `run_predictor.sh` script from the cluster directory.
 This script is adapted to Slurm, but can be easily modified to work on SGE.